 - Read this manual and all labels carefully.
-Follow the operating procedures described. - Operation is prohibited for anyone under 16 years of age or anyone without a valid driver's license. - Minimum age recommendation for passengers is five years old.
+Follow the operating procedures described. - Never allow anyone without a valid driver's license to operate this vehicle. - Minimum age recommendation for passengers is five years old.
 Passengers under five years of age require special restraints which are not available with this vehicle.
-Driver and passengers should wear their seat belts at all times. - Never permit a guest to operate this vehicle unless the guest has read this manual and all product labels. - To reduce tipover risk, be especially careful when encountering obstacles and slopes and when braking on hills or during turns. - This vehicle is for off road use only.
+Driver and passenger should wear their seat belts at all times. - Never permit a guest to operate this vehicle unless the guest has read this manual and all product labels. - To reduce tipover risk, be especially careful when encountering obstacles and slopes and when braking on hills or during turns. - This vehicle is for off road use only.
 Never operate on public roads.
 Always avoid paved surfaces. - Helmets are recommended whenever driving this vehicle in an aggressive manner.
 Eye protection is recommended at all times. - Never consume alcohol or drugs before or while operating this vehicle. - Never operate at excessive speeds.
 Always travel at a speed proper for the terrain, visibility and operating conditions, and your experience. - Never attempt jumps or other stunts. - Always inspect your vehicle each time you use it to make sure it's in safe operating condition.
 Always follow the inspection and maintenance procedures and schedules described in this manual. - Always keep both hands on the steering wheel and both feet on the floorboards of the vehicle during operation. - Always travel slowly and use extra caution when operating on unfamiliar terrain.
 Be alert to changing terrain. - Never operate on excessively rough, slippery or loose terrain.